saifali1035/AWS_LoadBalancers/README.md

 ```

 Under **Listeners and routing**
-1. Set the Protocol and Port - *In our case it will be HTTP and 8000*
+1. Set the Protocol and Port - *In our case it will be HTTP and 80* (As our LB will be listening on port 80 for requests)

 ```HCL
    resource "aws_lb_listener" "Web-Server-listener" {